GoogleCloudPlatform/terraformer/README.md

 4. Compatible with terraform 0.12 syntax.
 5. Save `tf` files with custom folder tree pattern.

+Terraformer use terraform providers and built for easy to add new supported resources.
+For upgrade resources with new fields you need upgrade only terraform providers.

 ```
 Import current state to terraform configuration from google cloud